VivekkumarChauhan/Vehicle-Rental-System-Vikalp/README.md

 # Vikalp
 ## overview
-- A vehicle renting website
+- A vehicle renting website for everyone